dm-academy/Calavera/docs/Installation.md

 * Windows 7+, Mac OS X Mavericks or later, or Ubuntu 14 (note: I have not done extensive version testing; if you have a platform that runs the prequisites listed below it probably will work)

-* At least 4 GB of RAM and a computer capable of running 64-bit VMs
+* At least 4 GB of RAM (8 or more recommended; if you have 4 you should shut everything else off) and a computer capable of running 64-bit VMs

 * AT LEAST 20 gb of free hard drive space
 * Strongly recommend a visualizer so you can monitor VM consumption of disk: